By using our best practices for credit card processing, you can protect yourself from chargebacks and fraudulent activities!

 -

-Immediately respond to requests to cancel recurring payments or when the customer specifies
+Immediately respond to requests to cancel recurring payments.

 -